cakmakcan/experimental_lab/README.md

 ## Sequence Diagram:
 The temporal sequence of the program goes as follows:

-1. The state machine requests a random room from the map server, and receives the *(x,y)* position
+1. The state machine requests a random room from the coordinate server, and receives the *(x,y)* position
 2. it sends the room coordinates to the motion controller and waits until the robot reaches the target
 3. it sends the current hypothesis ID to the oracle and receives a random hint
 4. it adds the hint to the ontology